 - To Reheat.
 Rewarm leftovers in a Dutch oven on the stovetop over medium-low heat.

 - I would not recommend freezing this potato curry, as the potatoes can become mealy once thawed.

 What to Serve with Potato Curry

 - Rice.
-A bed of rice is just what this potato curry needs.
+A bed of rice is just what this potato curry (and Shrimp Curry) needs.
 Use your favorite variety, or give this tasty Lemon Rice a try.

 - Salad.
 For a light and fresh side, try pairing this recipe with Arugula Salad.

 - Dutch Oven.
 Whether you’re making curries, soups, or casseroles, this kitchen tool does it all.